Glenville Pathfinder

+History

 It was founded in 1892 as a weekly by Wat Warren, as a Republican weekly.
 By 1920, it had a circulation of 700 and was published by Hunter W. Brannon.

 In 1971, it was bought (along with sister publication the Democrat) by two New York executives—one a banker and one an editor of a sporting magazine—looking to escape city life and settle in small-town West Virginia.
 Robert Arnold, the banker, was a former resident of the area returning home.
 Stanley Meseroll, who at the time was the managing editor of the New York-based Sports Afield, was drawn to the area's opportunities for hunting and fishing.
 The pair were able within a few short years to increase subscriptions from 2,000 to 3,400, and increase staff to five and a half employees, partially due to a streamlined billing and subscription process.
 The resulting publicity surrounding the move was enough of a point of pride to West Virginians that Senator Robert Byrd had press regarding the move read into the Senate Record.